lBlackMambal/SPT-Mods-AllTheLoot/README.txt

 I hope with that mod you will have even more fun within this awesome project SPT.

 Any feedback highly appreciated.

+Changelog v1.0.1:
+- added the functionality to overwrite only certain container types (via config.json)
+- added backpacks to lootpool (since most of the good backpacks won't fit in containers anyways, items haven't been considered in 1.0.0
+- added very high value electronics items to Weapon Box 5x5
+- removed some blacklisted items from certain loot categories
+- updated details on used item categories for Shturman's stash, Weapon Box 5x5 and Weapon Box 6x3 (config_clearText.txt)
+- added another condition for extremely high value items (2000000+ -> initial spawn rate: 2000)
+- final spawn rate is now slightly randomized to decrease chance of multiple items of same type in one container
+- explicit spawn rate adjustment of certain special equipment items (MS2000 Marker, Signal Jammer, Vortex Ranger 1500 rangefinder, WI-FI Camera)
+- further tweaking of category and container spawn rates